What Is Cost Variance? Formula, Types, & Examples

 Cost variances can occur in any project, and they are sometimes inevitable or even impossible to prevent.

-Here are some of the most common causes of positive or negative cost variances in project management.
+Here are some of the most common types of cost variances you may run into in project management.

 Staying within the project budget largely depends on your estimates being accurate.
-However, you cannot always predict economic conditions, the rates and prices you will have to adhere to — or the exact circumstances linked to their changes.
+You can’t always predict economic conditions, the rates and prices you will have to adhere to, or the exact circumstances linked to their changes.

-For instance, contractors may change their labor rates or the prices of tools, materials, and other project resources may go up due to unforeseen circumstances.
-If you don’t have a way of lowering the prices (such as going for another vendor), those price hikes might lead to a negative cost variance.
+Contractors may change the prices of tools, materials, and other project resources.
+Prices may go up due to unforeseen circumstances, and if you don’t have a way of lowering them, you might end up with a negative cost variance.

 Whatever the reasons behind the changes may be, they will inevitably prevent you from accurately reporting on the project’s progress.
-Therefore, if you notice that the changes are constant, and not a one-time thing, make sure to reevaluate your budget and set new estimates.
+So, if you notice that the changes are constant, and not a one-time thing, make sure to reevaluate your budget and project scope.

 💡 Plaky Pro Tip